 All written work that is turned in will be typed (and printed when necessary).
 Hand-written work will not be accepted.
 For assignments physically handed in during class, papers of more than one sheet of paper must be stapled in the upper left-hand corner.
-Use the following format:
+Use the following format for all assignments:

-- Double spaced with one inch margins on all sides. - Assignments may be printed on one side or back-to-back. - Point 12 Times New Roman font. - Name, class, and section will be on top of the first page, along with pages numbers on all consecutive pages following MLA or APA format. - All sources will be properly cited using MLA or APA format.
+- Double spaced with one inch margins on all sides. - Assignments may be printed on one side or back-to-back. - Point 12 Times New Roman font. - Name (first and last), class, and section will be on top of the first page, along with pages numbers on all consecutive pages following MLA or APA format. - All sources will be properly cited using MLA or APA format.
 It is highly recommended that students purchase an up-to-date MLA or APA style manual.

-Please see the example on My BLC.
+Please see the example on MyBLC.